Anahkiasen/flatten/README.md

 // The folder inside storage/cache where the pages will be stored 'folder'       => 'pages',

-// The Laravel Flatten will start caching from
-'hook'         => 'laravel.started: application',
+// The Laravel event from which Flatten will start caching from 'hook'         => 'laravel.started: application',

 // The different pages to ignored when caching